frederiksemmel/linicrypt_typst/main.typ

 #proof[
   The strategy is to consider the event that #Att wins the game and bound this probability from above assuming $CC$ is not solvable outside of $W$.
+  This will be done by bounding the probability of equivalent events for solving a mapped $CC$ and modified adversary.

   So we assume $Att(xx) = vv$ is a winning solution to $SolGame[CC, 0, W]$ and $Att$ made $N$ queries to an oracle.
   Since we can observe the interaction of #Att with the oracles we can